osamakeysane/requirement-analysis./README.md

 Stakeholders review the documented requirements for approval.

 Example: The client reviews the SRS and confirms that all necessary features are included.

-**3.Ensures Quality and Customer Satisfaction**
-By understanding user needs early, the development team can deliver software that meets or exceeds expectations.